raba-the-mark/peltier-educational-kit/README.md

 <img src="images/block%20diagram2.jpg" alt="Kit principle" width="500">

-The controller is implemented on a computer using MATLAB/Simulink.
-It communicates with the hardware interface circuit via Bluetooth serial communication, which handles all sensors and actuators connected to the Peltier cell.
+The computer hosts the controller implemented in MATLAB/Simulink.
+Communication with the hardware interface is achieved via Bluetooth serial communication, which manages the sensors and actuators.